cyberguijarro/doc/README.md

 :Doc
 </pre>

-and use the pop-up buffer to write your document your masterpiece.
+and use the pop-up buffer to document your masterpiece.
 Once finished, use:

 <pre>
 :w